HeiSD: Hybrid Speculative Decoding for Embodied Vision-Language-Action Models with Kinematic Awareness: LIBERO Dataset Details

 \subsection{Statistics of the LIBERO Dataset}

 We build our retrieval database from the official LIBERO training demonstrations~\cite{LIBERO}.
 To guide the design of the database architecture, we profile key dataset statistics—such as episode count, length, Disk Usage, and action dimensionality—across its four task suites: LIBERO-Goal, LIBERO-Spatial, LIBERO-Object, and LIBERO-Long.
 As shown in Tab.~\ref{tab:dataset_stats}, LIBERO-Long episodes are significantly longer due to multi-step task composition, while the others focus on single-goal primitives.
-These metrics directly inform our choices in sharding, payload structure, and storage allocation.